-The Media Center features various studios and control rooms designed with the latest technology for multimedia productions.
+The Media Center has various studios and control rooms designed with the latest technology for multimedia productions.
 Each has different rules and policies to make reservations.

 STUDIO A (mini studio) ANN102A: DIY 360-degree rotating video podcast and webcast studio.